 The structure of our funded projects and related activities can take many forms.
-We are deliberately flexible within the boundaries set by the below criteria, valuing bold initiative, collaboration, and the transformative potential of thoughtful ideation.
+We are deliberately flexible in our approach, valuing bold initiative, collaboration and the transformative potential of thoughtful ideation.

-In the spirit of improving the quality of academic, career and life mentoring/advising we offer to our students, DEI seeks to support the innovative use of digital tools or digitally-enabled processes in the context of advising.
+In the spirit of improving the quality of academic, career and life mentoring/advising we offer to our students, the Incubator seeks to support the innovative use of digital tools or digitally-enabled processes in the context of advising.
 Examples of such tools include (but are not limited to) self-assessments & goal-setting exercises, predictive analytics, academic alert & nudge systems, digital guided pathways, flipped advising models and more.

 Lifelong learning is education for the knowledge economy.
 Agile learners aim for continuous personal and professional development throughout their lifetime, pragmatically connecting learning to practice, and embracing the evolving nature of the skills required to succeed in the workforce.
 We know that many students want to accelerate their degree programs and be reassured that the skills they’ve obtained ensure a competitive advantage for career success.

 We seek to support innovative approaches to developing capabilities for serving lifelong learners, including (but not limited to) ideas for lifelong learning portals, and developing new/better ways to keep our alumni connected to BU.
 We are also interested in receiving proposals for pilot projects involving alternative credentials, such as digital badges; new credit pathways; and experiments with shorter, more agile programs and credentials to meet the demands of the contemporary learners.

 Proposal Review and Development Process